 Epsom salt mason jar candle holders in the center of a table, set for a meal.

-The trick to this DIY Christmas craft is Mod Podge, a multifunctional glue and finish that makes thousands of projects possible.
-You can find a 16-ounce bottle of Mod Podge on Amazon for under $8.
+Mod Podge is the focal point of many Christmas decorating hacks.
+This multi-functional glue and finish makes thousands of projects possible.
+You can find a 16 oz. bottle of Mod Podge on Amazon for under $8.
 Check out Dollar Tree stores, too, because it’s sometimes in the craft aisle.

 What you’ll need: